technocapeman/essance/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## Credits
+Thanks to [Eeshwar Parasuramuni](https://github.com/eeshpara) for his contributions through the User Interface Design!

+**Disclosure**: [Kapilesh Pennichetty](https://github.com/technocapeman/) is the developer of the [essance](https://github.com/technocapeman/essance) code and retains the copyright to all code developed under the College Application Startup Partnership, including but not limited to, the [essance](https://github.com/technocapeman/essance) repository.